tmwoodruff/ww-wanderers-blog/content/blog/2025-11-panama-canal/2025-11-03-panama-canal-cruise-Curacao.md

 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3864.2048x1536.webp", "2048x1536" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3874.1536x2048.webp", "1536x2048" %}

-We stopped and sat here, while our guide went through information about Curacao.
+We stopped and sat here where this art was, while our guide went through information about Curacao.
 It was a hotel and restaurant.
 Our guide introduced us to the owner.

 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3850.1536x2048.webp", "1536x2048" %}
 {% image "https://assets.ww-wanderers.cc/images/2025-11-03/IMG_3851.1536x2048.webp", "1536x2048" %}